hyperledger-archives/grid-rfcs/0000-catalog.md

 GTIN formats consist of 14-digit "numeric strings" which include some amount of internal "0" padding depending on the specific GTIN format (GTIN-12, GTIN-13, or GTIN-14).
-After the 12-hex-characters that are consumed by the gridnamespace prefix, the product namespace prefix, GS1 namespace prefix, and catalog product namespace prefix, there are 58 hex characters remaining in the address.
+After the 10-hex-characters that are consumed by the Grid namespace prefix, the product namespace prefix, and GS1 namespace prefix.
+There are 15-hex-characters consumed by the catalog id, leaving 45 hex characters remaining in the address.

-The 12 to 14 digits of the GTIN can be left padded with 40 to 42-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Product representation, for example:
+The 11 to 13 digits of the GTIN can be left padded with 30 to 32-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Product representation, for example: